unrealmind/autoreloadcurl/README.md

 # autoreloadcurl
 To reload a website with delay of 60 seconds.

-#Run command as below
+Run command as below.

 ./autocurl.sh | grep -i "Touch-wa"